-I am on BA 285, one of thirty mathematicians flying to San Jose, California, to spend a week together at the American Institute of Mathematics trying to prove Crouzeix’s conjecture.
-The conjecture asserts that a certain quantity that arises in linear algebra is ≤2.
-So far, it’s known to be ≤2.41 (1+√2).
+I am on BA 285, one of thirty mathematicians flying to San Jose to spend a week together at the American Institute of Mathematics trying to prove Crouzeix’s conjecture.
+The conjecture asserts that a certain quantity arising in linear algebra is ≤2.
+So far, it’s known to be ≤1+√2 (about 2.41).
 This week, a man-year of time and a man-year of money will be spent trying to prune away that last 20%.

 Direct consequences if we pull it off?
 Next to none.
 Nothing really depends on 2.41 being improved to 2.

 The point is the indirect, the intellectual consequences.
 With luck, a week from now the theorem will be proved and the proof will have made use of a new idea or two that may lead on to further advances is the future.
 This is how mathematics — science — grows.
 If we succeed this week, the time and money will have been well spent.